Arctic Monkeys will headline Glastonbury after laryngitis fears, confirms Eavis

 It will be the Sheffield band’s third time headlining the festival after topping the bill on 2007 and 2013.

+Hozier has also confirmed on Friday morning that he will be the surprise act at 7.30pm on the Woodsies stage, previously named the John Peel stage.

+The Irish singer-songwriter, full name Andrew Hozier-Byrne, said he is “thrilled” to be performing at the festival again in a “not-so-secret set” on Friday evening.

-The third day of the festival in Pilton, Somerset, will also host film screenings, theatre and circus performances and a debate titled Solidarity With Iran, which will include British-Iranian charity worker Nazanin Zaghari-Ratcliffe, who was imprisoned by Tehran for six years.
+The third day of the festival in Pilton, Somerset, will also host film screenings, theatre and circus performances and a debate titled Solidarity With Iran which will include British-Iranian charity worker Nazanin Zaghari-Ratcliffe, who was imprisoned there for six years.

+The festival is set to remain mainly “dry and bright” on Friday, with temperatures hitting around 25C during the day, the Met Office has forecast.

+In a statement, a spokesperson for the national weather service said: “The weather is set fair for much of the weekend at Glastonbury Festival with only a small chance of a shower.